teach-afp/www/input/lecture6.md

 * The interpreter underlying monad is going to be modularly enhanced with different effects.

-* A simple (non-monadic) interpreter of expressions
+* A simple (non-monadic) interpreter of expressions:

   ```haskell
   data Expr = Lit Integer